simonsmith/simonsmith.io/source/posts/2016-07-12-dipping-a-toe-into-functional-js-with-lodash-fp.md

 The last topic to look at is the concept of function purity.
 This is a function that doesn't depend on state outside of its scope, and doesn't modify it either.
-Its only juristriction is that of the arguments passed in, and even then it should never mutate this data, but return new versions.
+Its only jurisdiction is that of the arguments passed in, and even then it should never mutate this data, but return new versions.

 Not only does this make testing simpler (you can just pass different arguments